 Relationship Spread #1

 Card #1 is the overall significator of the relationship.
 The 2 columns on either side of the significator characterize each individual’s role in the relationship.
 The relationship does not have to be romantic.
 In fact, it could be a relationship between a person and a group, or even how two groups relate.

-The middle row, cards #6 & 3, shows the way each individual feels about the other.
+The middle row, cards #6 & 3, reveals the way each individual feels about the other.
 Emotional awareness corresponds to a person’s unconscious thoughts that run deep, affecting a person in ways he or she is not fully aware of.

 The bottom row, cards #5 & #4, represents the way each person behaves, in other words, the stance taken regarding the relationship.
 The way a person acts may be genuine, but sometimes people are phony and manipulative, so it is best to weigh this card against your partner’s other cards to determine if they match up.

 Relationship Spread #2

 This relationship spread focuses more on the common ground of the relationship, with three cards in the middle column showing the common ground.
-The middle column essentially shows the past, present, and future of the relationship.
+The middle column essentially displays the past, present, and future of the relationship.

-Card #4 shows the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
+Card #4 stands for the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
 Card #3 represents the current connection that binds them together, the values they share.
-Card #7 shows the common goals that would keep them together moving into the future.
+Card #7 implies the common goals that would keep them together moving into the future.

 The columns on either side show what each partner brings to the table.
 Remember, relationships need not be romantic, and the partners could even be groups rather than individuals.
-In this layout, the other person is on the left hand side, and you, the querent on the right.
+In this layout, the other person is on the left hand side and you on the right.